armandocarreon14/Data-Acquisition/Blog.md

 ## Ethical Considerations

 All the data I used is my own.
 Every workout comes from my watch syncing to Strava.
-I accessed my data through Strava’s official API, which is intended to let users access the information from their own profile.
+I accessed my data through Strava’s official API, which is intended to let users access the information from their own profile

 ## How I Gathered the Data

-1. Open Strava settings and go to the **API** section.
+1. Open Strava settings and go to the API section
 2. Register a small "application" and later obtain the following values that's needed to access the data:

    * Client ID
    * Client Secret
    * Refresh Token
-3. Use those values in Python to request an access token.
+3. Use those values in Python to request an access token
-4. Call Strava’s API to access my own profile from strava.
+4. Call Strava’s API to access my own profile from strava
-5. Collect the JSON response and select the variables you care about.
+5. Collect the JSON response and select the variables you care about
-6. Clean and save the results into a CSV.
+6. Clean and save the results into a CSV

 ## EDA Highlights